Liquid-Reply/technical-challenge-wp3/README.md

 ##### Keycloak

-To increase the number of Keycloak instances adjust the `replicas` factor in TODO:.
+To adjust the number of Keycloak instances adjust the `replicas` factor in TODO:.
 The available resources (cpu/memory) can also be adjusted there.
 After that make sure to rollout the changes via TODO:.
 (Note: In a mature setup the horizontal and vertical scaling can be automated in Kubernetes.
 For automatic rollouts a GitOps tool would be used.)

 #### Change Keycloak configuration

-To change configuration parameters of Keycloak adjust the corresponding values in TODO: (Keycloak CRD) and rollout the changes via TODO:.
+To change configuration parameters of Keycloak adjust the corresponding values in [manifests/04_keycloak/07_keycloak.yml](manifests/04_keycloak/07_keycloak.yml) and rollout the changes via TODO:.
 (Note: In a mature setup the rollouts would be automated via a GitOps tool.)

 Helm